 How long is this going to take?

-that community members are stripped of the right to govern.
+That is difficult to predict, but we recognize this is a long-term strategy.
+We understand the problem; that community members are stripped of the right to govern.
 Past struggles for the recognition of equal civil and political rights have occurred throughout our history.
 The Abolitionists and Suffragists maintained pressure on government for many years before changes were realized.
 This movement will harness the energies of many, single, local, short-term oppositions into a statewide network.
 Ohio people will need to focus on liberating our communities from a system that strips away local authority and then institute new law that protects the civil and political rights of community members.

 What is the role of county chapters?

 County chapters provide the amplification for the local community work, from coordinating efforts at the state level, to selecting delegates for a constitutional convention.
 County chapters can also pursue a county charter through initiative to give all residents of the county a voice in the decisions made where they live.

 Has this ever been done before?

 The revolutionary work of changing government has been done by persons who were considered slaves during the civil rights struggle and by suffragists who sought the right to vote as persons.
 Work to end child labor and to create an 8-hour day for workers also followed patterns of resistance used by civil rights workers.

 Do I have to be a historian or lawyer to do this work?